markusmobius/go-trafilatura/README.md

 [UPSTREAM.md](UPSTREAM.md) accounts for all 53 commits since v2.0.0, including ported behavior, existing Go equivalents, intentional exclusions, and verification results.
 This is an upstream compatibility target, not a new Go module version.

+The latest recorded runs (September 11, 2026), on Go 1.26.0 and Go 1.27.1 with Readeck v2.1.2, have 968 passing checks, 14 failing checks, and 41 skips.
+The failures comprise **eight fallback-related checks and six language-detection checks**.
+Another 56 native coverage mappings are reported separately, not as passes or skips.
+Ordinary `go test` remains red; CI rejects changes outside the reviewed compatibility differences.
+These counts are not a document-extraction error rate.
+See the [test breakdown](UPSTREAM.md#current-results), [Readability migration](UPSTREAM.md#readeck-v2-migration), and [skip accounting](UPSTREAM.md#skipped-checks).

 ## Philosophy and Scope

 **Bring your own HTML.** The primary use case is processing HTML already obtained by your application or scraper. `Extract` accepts an `io.Reader`; `ExtractDocument` accepts a parsed HTML DOM and leaves the caller's document unchanged. `OriginalURL` supplies context for metadata and relative URLs; it is not a request to download the page.

-We follow upstream improvements to extraction, cleaning, metadata, tables, images, links, comments, and recovery.
-We do **not** aim for scraper, crawler, downloader, feed-discovery, or sitemap-discovery parity.
-The existing CLI download, batch, feed, and sitemap conveniences remain available for compatibility, but those subsystems are not expanded as part of extraction updates.
+We follow upstream improvements to extraction, cleaning, metadata (including JSON-LD), tables, images, links, comments, and recovery.
+The compatibility target deliberately stops short of reproducing the whole Python package:

-Intentional differences remain:

-- JSON-LD is parsed structurally.
-Malformed JSON may be rejected instead of recovered through upstream's permissive decoding or regular-expression fallbacks.
-The Go parser also retains its article and publisher precedence rules.
+- **Acquisition:** crawler, downloader, feed, and sitemap parity is out of scope because the primary caller already supplies HTML.
+Existing CLI acquisition conveniences remain available, but are not expanded by this extraction update.
-- Optional fallbacks use `go-readability` and `go-domdistiller`, not Python's readability fork and jusText.
-Custom `FallbackCandidates` remain supported.
-Library fallbacks are off by default; use Python's `fast=True` for comparable extractor-only tests.
+- **Fallback extractors:** we use [Readeck Go-Readability v2.1.2][readability] (`codeberg.org/readeck/go-readability/v2`) and `go-domdistiller`, not Python's Readability fork and jusText.
+Different selected content is an accepted tradeoff, not something to force into Python parity.
+Library fallbacks are off by default (`EnableFallback`); the CLI enables them unless `--no-fallback` is set.
+Use Python's `fast=True` for extractor-only comparisons.
+- **Language detection:** `whatlanggo` is the sole detector, rather than Python's optional `py3langid`.
+It is a best-effort labeler and can misclassify short or repetitive text.
+With `TargetLanguage` set, wrong or empty labels can reject otherwise valid content.
+Lingua was evaluated and removed because its runtime and memory cost were too high for this workload.
-- Results contain an HTML DOM and plain text, with metadata always returned.
-The CLI supports HTML, text, and JSON; Python's Markdown, XML/TEI, CSV, and YAML-header serializers are not part of this port's compatibility target.
+- **Output and APIs:** results contain an HTML DOM, plain text, and metadata; the CLI supports HTML, text, and JSON.
+Python's Markdown, XML/TEI, CSV, YAML headers, configuration-file loading, deprecated wrappers, and process-global cache APIs are not reproduced.
+Standalone Simhash/fingerprint/token APIs are also excluded; per-extraction paragraph deduplication remains supported.

-- HTML parsing, whitespace, language detection, and date extraction use Go implementations and dependencies.
-Their behavior can differ from the corresponding Python libraries.
-- Standalone Simhash, fingerprinting, token-sampling, Python configuration files, and Python-specific APIs or tooling are outside this port's API surface.
-Existing paragraph deduplication is supported.
+HTML parsing and date extraction also use Go dependencies, so exact output identity is not guaranteed.
+These implementation boundaries do not exclude fixes to supported extraction or metadata behavior.
+The [detailed compatibility document](UPSTREAM.md#scope) explains each omission, the fallback and language choices, and the remaining test-coverage gaps.

-Balanced extraction can now retry in recall mode when a short result covers little of the page.
-Recovery also understands additional embedded JSON content, and schema-identified discussion-forum posts are treated as main content.
-These changes can intentionally change results on existing inputs; the [compatibility record](UPSTREAM.md) describes the tested boundaries.
+Balanced extraction can retry in recall mode when a short result covers little of the page.
+Recovery also understands embedded JSON content, and schema-identified discussion-forum posts are treated as main content; the selected fallback engine can still affect the final result.

 ## Usage as a Go Package